statisticalbiotechnology/cb2030/qa/linearmodels.md

 1. In the jupyter notebook "KNAP2 gene analysis", for the different model equations, "C" is not the same value within the same equation?
 C could be a different values for each term, correct?
-  > Not correct.
+  > Not correct!
 We use the notation C(.), when we want to emphasise that a variable is categorical and not continuous.

 ## python